Category: Life & Living | 4 min read

 It took maybe an hour of work, but it decreased the amount of emails I get by a massive amount.

 I then took it further - I went to Twitter and Facebook and unfollowed a huge amount of people.
 They had never given me any value (interesting discussions or at least a laugh) and so were just cluttering my feed.
 Unsubscribing from a bunch of old subreddits also made a huge difference.
+Recently I even deleted my 7 year old, 500,000 karma reddit account when I realized it was offering me no value, just lots of frustration.

 This lead to a much happier me.
 I highly recommend it.